Every Day (I Love You More)

 "Every Day (I Love You More)" is a 1989 song recorded by Australian singer Jason Donovan.
 It was released on 28 August 1989 as the fifth and final single from his debut album, Ten Good Reasons.
-It was also the least successful release from this album, remaining at the bottom of many European charts; although it hit number two in the UK for a week, it was the same week that the Italo house song "Ride on Time" by Black Box had its second of six consecutive weeks at number one.
 As with Donovan's other songs at the time, it was written and produced by Stock Aitken Waterman.
+It was the least successful release from the album, although it was a hit in the UK and Ireland.